MainSilent/Vatina/README.md

 ## Additional Details

 The comment section and shows list in home menu is just a demo, It is not connected to the backend

-Since I spent lots of time on this project, You will also receive GPL license, That means if you use this project you have to make the source code public.